chk-AI/medical_figures/README.md

 # Using our data to create a brain figure
-See R-code and example data to create a brain figure in 3 planes.
 Open the R-markdown file and load the csv-files with the x-y coordinates for the brain figures.
 You can replace our example data with your own data.
 Please cite our work if you want to apply the figure to your own data:

 Krag, C. H., Müller, F. C., Gandrup, K. L., Raaschou, H., Andersen, M. B., Brejnebøl, M. W., Sagar, M. V., Bojsen, J. A., Rasmussen, B. S., Graumann, O., Nielsen, M., Kruuse, C., & Boesen, M. (2023).
 Diagnostic test accuracy study of a commercially available deep learning algorithm for ischemic lesion detection on brain MRIs in suspected stroke patients from a non-comprehensive stroke center.
 European Journal of Radiology, 168, 111126.
 Artikel 111126. https://doi.org/10.1016/j.ejrad.2023.111126